SeamlessDistribution/SeamlessDistribution.github.io/merchant/eproducts/index.md

 # Operator logos

 Logos that should be printed on voucher depending on retuned img tag.
-All logos can be downoaded HERE (I will put link to rar or zip archive with all logos we have once we have all).
+All logos can be downoaded from [HERE](/downloads/logos/Logos.zip).
-Downloaded logos have to be scaled and exported to meet your system requirements and below specifications.

 |---|---|
 | atribute | value |